-The paper's structure is as follows: Section 2 discusses some of the existing TS clustering methods and their application in the air quality field.
+The paper's structure is as follows: Sect.
+2 discusses some of the existing TS clustering methods and their application in the air quality field.
 Section 3 gives a brief introduction of the air quality assessment in the UK and its challenges.
-Section 4 discusses in detail all the methods we used to impute the missing pollutants and evaluate our proposed solutions.
-Finally, in Section 5, we analyse the results of our imputation models.
-Then, we conclude the work with some final remarks and indication for further developments in Section 6.
+Section 4 discusses all the methods we used in detail to impute the missing pollutants and evaluate our proposed solutions.

+Finally, in Sect.
+5, we analyse the results of our imputation models.
+Then, we conclude the work with some final remarks and indication for further developments in Sect.
+6.